jarstingstall/jarstingstall.github.io/_posts/2015-05-25-getting-started-with-webpack-part-two.md

 console.log(byName);
 ```

 With very little setup and configuration we have a local development server that will watch files for changes, recompile the bundle file, and reload the page in the browser.
-In Part Three we'll look at how to split our code into multiple bundles and extract common modules into a single bundle to optimize for performance in single page applications.
+In Part Three we'll look at Webpack's loaders, a killer feature that allows you to preprocess files as you "require" them and also load in any file (css, html, images, fonts, etc...) as a module.
+You may find that Webpack's loaders will eliminate the need for a task based build tool like Grunt or Gulp.